Community groups use events to sell food as a means of fundraising.

 If you are selling Class 2 food it is mandatory for you to use an Events Food Safety Program.

-If you are selling Class 3 food you can use the Events Food Safety Program but it is not a requirement.
+If you are selling Class 3 food you can use this Events Food Safety Program but it is not a requirement.